Broken Hill Mosque: Description

 The mosque is located on the corner of 246 Buck Street and 703 William Street, North Broken Hill, NSW.
 Access to the mosque is gained via Buck Street.

 The mosque is constructed of corrugated iron sheets and wood painted rust red (which is the colour of the original mosque and a typical colour of Broken Hill).
 It is in fair condition.
 The adjoining anteroom is also constructed of the same materials.
+The prayer area has an alcove (miḥrāb) in the middle of the north-western wall that protrudes beyond the main wall, sectioned out for the Imam and indicating the direction of prayer (qibla).
 The mosque sits on a dusty site with an avenue of date palm trees which were planted in 1965 by the Broken Hill Historical Society.
 At the entrance of the site are two olive trees which were planted by the Islamic Council of NSW in December 2008.

 On the site are also original camel wagon wheels, made from wood and iron, used by historic cameleers in the town, mainly Shamroze Khan and Poujen Khan.
 Other items of moveable collection include camel bells, camel nose pegs and prayer mats housed in both the anteroom and the mosque.
+Samia Khatun identified a book within the exhibition room, previously mislabelled a Qur’an, as “a 500-page volume of Bengali Sufi poetry” titled Kasasol Ambia, corresponding to Stories of the prophets (Qiṣaṣ al-anbiyāʾ).
+Another item identified within the exhibition room is a handwritten Sufi manuscript (MSQ 0039), authored by Aḥmad al-Qādirī in 1901 and addressed to Aḥmad Akbar Khān al-Afghānī, indicating an affiliation to the Qādiriyya Sufi order.

-Near the entrance to the mosque is the water trough used by the men to wash their feet before they entered.
-Upon removing their footwear the men stood beside the concrete channel as water was poured over their feet.
+Near the entrance to the mosque Outside the mosque is an area with water access for ablutions (wuḍūʾ).
+Upon removing their footwear the men stood beside the concrete channel to complete their ablutions, a prerequisite for prayer.
 The specially constructed stepping stones used to enter the mosque are now housed in the anteroom.

 The mosque was reported to be in fair condition as at 16 February 2010.